Air service bidders present cases for Quincy airport contract

 Each airline has a different advertising budget.
 Boutique Air would invest $20,000 annually for marketing, Air Choice One would invest $50,000 annually and Cape Air has a $75,000 annual marketing budget.

 The Quincy Regional Airport will have a public survey available through June 1 to gauge residents’ future travel needs.
-It is available at www.surveymonkey.com/r/VWMTSXL.
+It is available at surveymonkey.com/r/VWMTSXL.

 The Aeronautics Committee will meet on June 2 to vote on a contract.
 It will then submit its official recommendation to the U.S. Department of Transportation by June 11.